mikea/niko/docs/reference.md

 `var <NAME> (x -> )` - defines new variable with initial value `x`.

+`literal (x -> )` - takes the top of the stack and compiles its value as literal into current word definition.

 `! (x v' -> )` stores `x` at the address of `v`.
 Works for `var`/`:` definitions interchangeably.

 `@ (v' -> x)` loads value of `v`.
 Works for `const`/`var`/`:` definitions interchangeably.